Kersey Valley Spookywoods: Reception and media coverage

 Since the 1990s, Spookywoods has received attention from regional and national media.
 It has been featured in television specials on the Travel Channel showcasing Halloween attractions in the United States, and has been included in industry rankings of top haunted attractions published by outlets such as USA Today and HauntWorld Magazine.

 Local and regional media have chronicled the growth of Spookywoods from a modest farm-based event into one of North Carolina's most prominent seasonal attractions.
 The Greensboro News & Record noted in 2017 that "over 4,500 thrill seekers now visit the attraction each night" during the Halloween season.
 In 2021, USA Today placed Spookywoods 8th in its ranking of the best haunted attractions in the United States.
 More recently, Spectacular Magazine described Spookywoods as "one of America's most prominent haunted destinations."
+Additionally, ABC News 11 covered Spookywoods in 2025, noting that "each scene is designed with meticulous detail to deliver a blockbuster-worthy experience."

-Our State, a monthly North Carolinian magazine, described Spookywoods as an "adventure park in the Triad...
-By day... a fall festival to die for.
+Our State, a monthly North Carolinian magazine, described Spookywoods as an "adventure park in the Triad... to die for.
 By night, the undead come alive for Halloween tricks."

 Spookywoods has been featured in walkthrough videos and interviews by various media personalities and online content creators on sites like YouTube, Instagram, TikTok, and Facebook, showcasing both the attraction's sets and its performers.

 High Point University covered Spookywoods on their student broadcast All Access on October 22, 2025.

 In 2025, Tony and Donna were honored with the "Crypt Keeper" award by Fear Carolina, in recognition of their decades-long leadership, innovation, and hard work in the haunt attraction industry in the Carolinas.

+Spookywoods, by itself, brings in more than 40,000 guests annually.